-Why parents post photos of and information about children
+Why parents post photos, videos, comments and blogs about children

-It’s pretty common to share photos of and information about your child online.
+It’s common for parents to share images of and information about children online.
 For example, you might:

-- share family holiday snaps on social media
+- share family holiday photos or videos on social media

 - write a blog about parenting and raising children